aileen-byte/Team14/personal statements/Phillippa.md

 # Overview

-Core RTL design (single-cycle CPU): wrote control_unit.sv for ADDI/BNE, contributed to JAL/JALR and branch control, and implemented sign_extend.sv and instr_mem.sv used in both the single-cycle and pipelined CPUs.
+Core RTL design (single cycle CPU): wrote control_unit.sv for ADDI/BNE, contributed to JAL/JALR and branch control, and implemented sign_extend.sv and instr_mem.sv used in both the single-cycle and pipelined CPUs.

 Verification in SystemVerilog: authored directed and random CU, ALU and reg_file testbenches (*_tb.sv) and used them to drive fixes in the RTL.

 Pipeline integration & debugging: fixed structural and wiring bugs in top.sv (PC path, forwarding, hazard logic, reset behaviour) until the pipelined CPU passed the F1 and reference tests under Verilator.

-Multi-cycle data cache: extended the single-cycle cache into a multi-cycle blocking cache with a finite-state machine and stall signalling, integrated with the data memory interface.
+Multi cycle data cache: extended the single cycle cache into a multi cycle blocking cache with a finite state machine and stall signalling, integrated with the data memory interface.

 # Control Unit, Instruction_Mem and Sign_extend